Ziggeo/ziggeo-wp-video-for-wpforms/readme.txt

 = 1.5 =
 * Removed unneeded file
 * Fixed a typo which would result in popup not working as expected
+* Added support for custom tags.
+Add the ID of the field (comma separated list accepted) and values from these fields will be used as additional tags.

 == Changelog ==